Revised February 2018

 - At the discretion of the Campus Safety Director when justified by existing circumstances.

-- Any violation of the regulation that is a reason for booting carries a fine of $55.00.
+C. Any violation of the Motor Vehicle Regulations that is a reason for booting will result in a parking citation with a fee assessed.